 - Lake Victoria – is the largest lake in Africa with an area of 69,481 sq. km.

 - Lake Tanganyika is the second deepest lake (1436m) in the World.

-- The main lakes includes – Lake Albert (Mobuto Sese Seko), Edward, Kivu, Tanganyika, Nyasa, Lake Rudolf (Turkana), Natron and Eyasi.
+- The main lakes include – Lake Albert (Mobuto Sese Seko), Edward, Kivu, Tanganyika, Nyasa, Lake Rudolf (Turkana), Natron, and Eyasi.

 - Lake Chad is shallow.